 Estrogen cream

-Topical - estrogen cream or estrogen patch - and oral estrogens are
+Topical - estrogen cream or patch - and oral pills are

 beneficial in maintaining skin firmness and elasticity in postmenopausal women.